ablab/spades/docs/input.md

-# SPAdes basic input
+# SPAdes input

-SPAdes takes as input paired-end reads, mate-pairs and single (unpaired) reads in FASTA and FASTQ (can be gzipped).
+SPAdes takes as input paired-end reads, mate-pairs and single (unpaired) reads in FASTA and FASTQ (can be gzipped) formats.
+Additionally, SPAdes could read NCBI SRA files directly, if their support was enabled during SPAdes build (see [corresponding section](input.md#reading-ncbi-sra-files) for more information).
 For IonTorrent data SPAdes also supports unpaired reads in unmapped BAM format (like the one produced by Torrent Server).
 However, in order to run read error correction, reads should be in FASTQ or BAM format.
-Sanger, Oxford Nanopore and PacBio CLR reads can be provided in both formats since SPAdes does not run error correction for these types of data.
+Sanger, Oxford Nanopore and PacBio CLR reads can be provided in any formats since SPAdes does not run error correction for these types of data.

 To run SPAdes you need at least one library of the following types: